prometheusresearch/baseline-codebase/src/rex.setup/README.rst

     <link rel="stylesheet" href="{{ PACKAGE_URL }}/bundle/bundle.css">

-By default, :mod:`rex.setup` uses the following Webpack configuration for bundling Bower components:
+By default, :mod:`rex.setup` uses the following Webpack configuration for bundling npm packages:

 * It generates ``bundle.js``.
 * It generates ``bundle.css`` if the component has ``rex.style`` attribute in ``bower.json`` pointing to a Less_ stylesheet.
-* It uses ``jsx-loader`` to transform JSX_ files into standard ES5 JavaScript (JSX is a syntax extension to JavaScript used to develop React_ applications).
+* It uses ``babel-loader`` to transform ES2015_/JSX_ syntax into standard ES5 JavaScript (JSX is a syntax extension to JavaScript used to develop React_ applications).
 * It copies referenced (both from Less and JavaScript code) assets such as images, fonts to the bundle directory.

-You can override the standard Webpack configuration by placing ``webpack.config.js`` file to the root of the Bower component directory (``static/js``) with the following content::
+You can override the standard Webpack configuration by placing ``webpack.config.js`` file to the root of the npm package directory (``static/js``) with the following content::

     var configureWebpack = require('rex-setup').configureWebpack;